FidMe/active_form_objects/docs/Savings.md

 end
 ```

-Your form will automatically be validated, saved, the resource will be returned, and errors will be handled.
+Your form will automatically be validated, the resource will be returned, errors will be handled.